Battle of the Atom: Plot

-When Kitty Pryde's group of time displaced Original Five (O5) X-Men and Cyclops' Uncanny X-Men are forced to team up to stop an out of control new mutant, young Cyclops is killed by a Sentinel.
+When Kitty Pryde’s group of time displaced Original Five (O5) X-Men and Cyclops' Uncanny X-Men are forced to team up to stop an out of control new mutant, young Cyclops is killed by a Sentinel.
 He is resurrected moments later by one of Cyclops' recruits, who is a healer.
 However, in the brief moments that Young Cyclops was dead, the adult Cyclops blinked out of existence and the world around the two groups suddenly began to shudder and shake, as if reality was collapsing from the time paradox.

 This causes another round of debate from Wolverine's X-Men about returning the O5 to their proper place in the timeline.
 The debate is suddenly interrupted by the arrival of a group of older X-Men led by an aged Kitty Pryde, the grandson of Charles Xavier, and an adult Jean Grey (the time displaced O5 Jean Grey, having never returned to the past), dressed as the new Xorn.
 They seek to force the X-Men to go back to the past.

 Realizing that something does not seem right, O5 Jean escapes with O5 Cyclops.
-The X-Men and "Future X-Men" pursue, with Xorn explaining that a catastrophe will soon befall the X-Men if the O5 do not return to their original place in the timeline.
-The exact nature of that catastrophe is left ambiguous.
+The X-Men and "Future X-Men" pursue, with Xorn ambiguously explaining that a catastrophe will soon befall the X-Men if the O5 do not return to their original place in the timeline.

-O5 Jean & Scott eventually make contact with Cyclops team of Uncanny X-Men, and after some consideration Scott agrees to help his younger self and young Jean.
+O5 Jean & Scott eventually make contact with the modern-day Cyclops' team of Uncanny X-Men, and after some consideration he agrees to help his younger self and young Jean.
 Realizing that Scott's thinking on the matter is compromised, Emma Frost telepathically alerts the X-Men and Future X-Men of Young Jean's and Scotts location.
 However, upon seeing Xorn attack her younger self, Emma has a change of heart and attacks Xorn with the Cuckoos and O5 Jean.

 Xorn is able to defeat the combined powers of Emma and her Cuckoos, but O5 Jean is eventually able to defeat her.
 Xorn gives O5 Jean a glimpse of the future, a ploy on her part, which convinces O5 Jean that they need to go back to their proper place in the timeline.
 The three teams of X-Men part ways, with Cyclops unsure if this fight is really over.